RivalAUT/FS19_SprayerSectionControl/README.md

 ### How you make sprayers compatible
 Converting sprayers to work with section control is not difficult.
 You need some entries in the XML and one workArea per section in the i3D.

+**Warning: The HUD is restricted to 13 sections.
+This means every spray nozzle as extra section will not work properly.**

 #### i3D part
 The workAreas need to be set up around each spraying section, with a little overlap to the next section.
 It is also needed to create a testArea which is a little bigger by increasing the length in driving direction for 1m.